Skip to main content

 const apiUrl = process.env.NEXT_PUBLIC_API_URL; // Accessible on the client side

-const secretKey = process.env.SECRET_KEY; // Accessible only on the server side
+const secretKey = process.env.SECRET_KEY; // Only accessible on the server side

 Summary

 Through this guide, you have learned how to develop and deploy Next.js applications on CloudBase HTTP cloud functions.
-The full-stack capabilities of Next.js combined with CloudBase's cloud-native features can help you rapidly build modern Web applications.
+Next.js' full-stack capabilities combined with CloudBase's cloud-native features can help you quickly build modern Web applications.

-It is recommended to further optimize application performance, add database integration, and implement authentication features based on business requirements in actual projects to fully leverage the advantages of Next.js and CloudBase.
+It is recommended to further optimize application performance, add database integration, implement authentication features, etc., based on business requirements in actual projects to fully leverage the advantages of Next.js and CloudBase.